 In March 2019, through the work of the Gender Equity Working Group, we released the Gender Equity Position Statement which states our commitment to advocate for gender equity.

-To support the Gender Equity Position Statement, we have developed a task-oriented action plan to be delivered over the coming five years.
+In 2023, we are pleased to release our second task-oriented action plan to be delivered over the coming three years.

-The action plan aligns with the five key focus areas identified in the resource toolkit, and the ANZCA Strategic Plan (2018-2022).
+The action plan aligns with the five key focus areas identified in the position statement, and the ANZCA Strategic Plan (2023-2025).
 Regular updates on the progress of the plan will be communicated to our members, and tracked via our Professional Affairs Executive Committee.

 Gender Equity Resource Kit